jeffreycwitt/hn202/docs/intro.md

 <div class="discussion" markdown="1">

 {:.rquestion}
-If we take it for granted, that history is worth studying, why is it hard to resists the temptation to divide up history into distinct chunks or periods?
+If we take it for granted, that history is worth studying, why is it hard to resist the temptation to divide up history into distinct chunks or periods?

 {:.rquestion}
 What are some of the pros of periodization?